 Toria is the Formalities Manager.
 She has the pleasure of running the bespoke database via which all important patent and trade mark application dates are kept track of.
 She files UK and PCT applications, instructs foreign applications, sends reminders by the dozen and pays renewal fees.
 Toria manages it all!

-Jo is the practice’s general factotum and keeps our office going with great good humour and, as general factotum alias “Nigel’s chief Nag”, oversees the mass of correspondence coming and going and keeps us fee earners on the right cases needing attention.
-Every practice needs the quiet efficiency of a Jo.
+Paula is the practice’s general factotum and keeps our office going with great good humour and, as general factotum alias “Nigel’s chief Nag”, oversees the mass of correspondence coming and going and keeps us fee earners on the right cases needing attention.
+Every practice needs the efficiency of a Paula.